 If you prefer dedicated weather app over website, Forecast Bar is great choice.
 Watch current conditions or forecast for next 24 hours or even more days ahead.
 App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase etc. Control Center widget and icon in menubar with current temperature are included.
-As for notifications, you can set time for daily summary of weather and (in some locations) alerts like incoming storm.
+As for notifications, you can set time for daily summary of weather.
+Severe weather alerts are available in the USA only.

 You can download Forecast Bar on the Mac App Store:

 Every operating system is creating some invisible files like “.DS_Store” on macOS, which contain some metadata.
 If you upload your folders to server or when you compress folder and you want to send it, for example, via e-mail, these invisible files are present.
 They are annoying.
 Solution is called BlueHarvest.
 It can scan folders and subfolders to remove these invisible files.
 You can also set some folders to be cleaned of metadata automatically.
 I use desktop on my Mac to store files and folders I have to work with, so I set a Desktop as folder with automatically removing of metadata.
 If you are usign tags from Finder, don’t forget to set “Always keep tags” and other settings of your will for folders which are cleaned automatically.